anitham2009/account/README.md

 	- http://20.84.12.77:8003/actuator/health

 ## Swagger Documentation
- - [Application URL](http://<hostname>:8004/swagger-ui/) (Prerequisite: The application should be running on port number : 8004)
+ - [Application URL](http://<hostname>:8004/swagger-ui/) (Prerequisite: The application should be running on port number : 8004, hostname should be EXTERNAL-IP/localhost)
 ![Resource](images/accountresource.png)

 ## Accessing H2 Database
- - [Database URL](http://localhost:8004/h2)  (Prerequisite: The application should be running on port number : 8004 and in localhost)
+ - [Database URL](http://localhost:8004/h2)  (Prerequisite: The application should be running on port number : 8004 and can only be accessed in localhost)

 ## Initial Data
  - On startup application will load initial data.
 You can Add/Modify existing data in src/main/resources/data.sql.